Entongsu/work/work_log.md

 The orignal distance between two pair of points is 2, but now the distance become 2.4797463771484245.

-But if I change the stiffness into 1,
+2)But if I change the stiffness into 1,

 [video](https://github.com/Entongsu/work/blob/master/shape_matching%20demo/shape_matching_1.mp4)